NateWr/defaultChild/readme.md

 }
 ```

-In the example above, we have added a [LESS](http://lesscss.org) stylesheet and a JavaScript file.
 The first argument passes a unique reference name.
 It can be whatever you'd like but it should remain unique to your theme.

 The second argument tells it where to look to find these files.
 These paths are relative to your theme directory.
 So if your theme is in `/plugins/themes/my-custom-theme/`, you'd put the LESS file at `/plugins/themes/my-custom-theme/styles/index.less`.

 The theming API will automatically load these styles and scripts on the frontend of the site for you.

+Finally, we pass a name and description for the theme.
+And this is all there is to a basic theme.

 ```
 public function getDisplayName() {